 The DSP’s execution of the DSP Acknowledgment shall be taken as the DSP’s confirmation that the DSP provides delivery service to each of the Premises that are the subject of the request.

-If any additions or removals have occurred for the month from each aggregation, the QSE will submit monthly updates to the DSP, as further described in subsection 5.c.3, which the DSP will review in the same manner as above.
+If any additions or removals have occurred for the month from each aggregation, the QSE will submit monthly updates to the DSP, as further described in subsections 5.c.3 and 5.c.4, which the DSP will review in the same manner as above.

 QSE executes a supplement to the Standard Form Market Participant Agreement for Pilot Project participation (See Appendix B)